ingbeeedd/Git-Seminar/README.md

 Welcome!
 This is a repository for private seminars.
 Git, Github related contents are provided in Korean

 This repository describes the basic concepts of git and github.
-I am trying to provide in various forms, for example blog, words(docs), and pdf etc.
+I am trying to provide in various forms, for example blog, words(docs), and pdf etc. The blog link is as [follows](https://ingbeeedd.github.io/git_github_training/)

 For more information on the bug, please contact yeongjae8066@hanmail.net